jgieseler/stereo-loader/README.rst

 Data folder structure
 ---------------------

+- SEPT: All data files are automatically saved in a ``data`` subfolder in the current working directory if ``path`` is not defined.
-All data files are automatically saved in a SunPy subfolder of the current user home directory if ``path`` is not defined.
+- All other instruments: All data files are automatically saved in a ``sunpy`` subfolder of the current user home directory if ``path`` is not defined.

 License